Geri-Borbas/Unity.Library.eppz_easing/README.md

 #### Documentation

-The code is mostly self documented, you can see actual easing algorithms with some explanations within the class bodies.
+The code is mostly self documented, you can see actual easing algorithms with some explanations within the class bodies (implemented for testbed scene in the first place).

 ```C#
 public class EPPZEasing_Ease_Out_Bounce_3 : EPPZEasing